Piercel2022/codecraft/content/posts/post-2/index.md

 - **Encapsulation:** Wrapping data and methods into a single unit (class)
 - **Inheritance:** Creating new classes that inherit properties from existing ones
+- **Polymorphism:** Allowing objects to take multiple forms depending on context